tgruenert/tgruenert-dotfiles/README.md

-# Summary for dotfiles
+# Summary for tgrunert-dotfiles

 Small tools for shell to make k8s admin life easier.

 # Usage

-1. Checkout this repo into ~/dotfiles.
+1. Checkout this repo into ~/tgruenert-dotfiles.

 2. Define auto startup

 Add
 ```
-source ~/startdotfiles.sh
+source ~/tgruenert-dotfiles/startdotfiles.sh
 ```
 at end of your ~/.bashrc